About the EAPC blog

 - Think of a short, engaging title.
 But if you can’t we’ll try to help.

 Please send your post to the editor at the address below.
-You are welcome to contact me, or other members of our editorial board, if you would like to discuss potential ideas before submitting your contribution.
+You are welcome to contact her, or other members of our editorial board, if you would like to discuss potential ideas before submitting your contribution.

 The editor reserves the right to modify the length of the article and to make any necessary changes to grammar to conform to accepted style guidelines, but any major alterations will be confirmed with you.
 After initial editing, and you have confirmed that you agree to any changes, your post will be sent for final review to the editorial board.
 Occasionally, we may ask you to make further revisions before your post is accepted for publication.
 (Acceptance by the editorial board is necessary in all cases; no posts will be automatically published).
 Once accepted for publication, we will publish your post as soon as possible.
 Priority is given to time-sensitive posts, otherwise we publish on a first-come first-served basis throughout the year.

 How can I access the EAPC blog?